hiking90/rsbinder/README.md

 ## Current Development Status
 **rsbinder** is still in its early development stages and is not yet ready for product development.
-However, it is being utilized for the development of some service software in Android mass production projects.

 ## Overview
 **rsbinder** offers the following features: